South China Sea: Etymology

-South China Sea is the dominant term used in English for the sea, and the name in almost all European languages is equivalent.
+South China Sea is the dominant term used in English for the sea, and the name is equivalent in almost all European languages.
 This name is a result of early European interest in the sea as a route from Europe and South Asia to the trading opportunities of China.
-In the 16th century, Portuguese sailors called it the China Sea (Mare da China); later needs to differentiate it from nearby bodies of water led to calling it South China Sea.
+In the 16th century, Portuguese sailors referred to it as the China Sea (Mare da China); later, the need to differentiate it from nearby bodies of water led to its renaming to the South China Sea.
 The International Hydrographic Organization refers to the sea as "South China Sea (Nan Hai)".

-The Yizhoushu, which was a chronicle of the Western Zhou dynasty (1046–771 BCE), gives the first Chinese name for South China Sea as Nanfang Hai (南方海 (Nánfāng Hǎi, Southern Sea)), claiming that barbarians from that sea gave tributes of hawksbill sea turtles to the Zhou rulers.
+The Yi Zhou Shu, which was a chronicle of the Western Zhou dynasty (1046–771 BCE), gives the first Chinese name for the South China Sea as Nanfang Hai (南方海 (Nánfāng Hǎi, Southern Sea)), claiming that barbarians from that sea gave tributes of hawksbill sea turtles to the Zhou rulers.
 The Classic of Poetry, Zuo Zhuan, and Guoyu classics of the Spring and Autumn period (771–476 BCE) also referred to the sea, but by the name Nan Hai (南海 (Nán Hǎi, South Sea)) in reference to the State of Chu's expeditions there.
 Nan Hai, the South Sea, was one of the Four Seas of Chinese literature.
 There are three other seas, one for each of the four cardinal directions.
 During the Eastern Han dynasty (23–220 CE), China's rulers called the sea Zhang Hai (漲海 (Zhǎng Hǎi, distended sea)).
 Fei Hai (沸海 (Fèi Hǎi, boiling sea)) became popular during the Southern and Northern dynasties.
 Usage of the current Chinese name, Nan Hai (South Sea), gradually became widespread during the Qing dynasty.

-In Southeast Asia it was once called the Champa Sea or Sea of Cham, after the maritime kingdom of Champa (nowadays Central Vietnam), which flourished there before the 16th century.
-The majority of the sea came under Japanese naval control during World War II following the military acquisition of many surrounding South East Asian territories in 1941.
+In Southeast Asia, it was once called the Champa Sea or Sea of Cham, after the maritime kingdom of Champa (nowadays Central Vietnam), which flourished there before the 16th century.
+The majority of the sea came under Japanese naval control during World War II, following the military acquisition of many surrounding South East Asian territories in 1941.
 Japan calls the sea Minami Shina Kai "South China Sea".
 This was written 南支那海 until 2004, when the Japanese Foreign Ministry and other departments switched the spelling to 南シナ海, which has become the standard usage in Japan.